Tommy Edman Player Props: Cardinals vs. Blue Jays

-Tommy Edman -- 2-for-5 in his last game -- will be in action for the St. Louis Cardinals versus the Toronto Blue Jays, with Kevin Gausman on the mound, on April 1 at 2:15 PM ET.
+Tommy Edman -- 1-for-3 in his last game -- will be in action for the St. Louis Cardinals against the Toronto Blue Jays, with Chris Bassitt on the hill, on April 2 at 2:15 PM ET.

-He racked up two hits (going 2-for-5) in his most recent appearance against the Blue Jays.
+He had a one-hit showing in his most recent game (1-for-3) against the Blue Jays.

 Tommy Edman Game Info & Props vs. the Blue Jays